What’s included

 What is not included

-The implementation of the Interpreter does not parse the string input of the language into the AST tree.
-It is enough to implement classes of terminal, non-terminal expressions, Interpret methods with the Context argument at the input, form an AST tree from expressions, run the Interpret method at the root expression.
-The context can be used to store the state of the application at runtime.
+The implementation of the Interpreter does not include parsing the language string input into an AST tree.
+It is enough to implement classes of terminal, non-terminal expressions, Interpret methods with the Context argument at the input, format the AST tree from expressions, and run the Interpret method at the root expression.
+The context can be used to store the application state during execution.

 Implementation

-• Client – returns AST tree and runs Interpret(context) on root node (Client)
+- Client – returns the AST tree and runs Interpret(context) for the root node (Client)

-• Context – contains the state of the application, passed to expressions when interpreted (Context)
+- Context – contains the state of the application, passed to expressions during interpretation (Context)

-• A non-terminal expression is not a final expression, contains pointers to nodes deep into the AST tree, subordinate nodes usually affect the result of interpreting a non-terminal expression (NonTerminalExpression)
+- A non-terminal expression is not a final expression, it contains pointers to nodes deep in the AST tree, subordinate nodes usually affect the result of interpreting the non-terminal expression (NonTerminalExpression)

 C# Client Example